A crowd of graduating students against a black backdrop. They are all raising their right arm and turning the tassels on their caps to the other side.

 As always, center the rights and needs of the disability community.
 Hold AI companies accountable for inclusivity and ethical design from the start.
 Highlight work making AI truly accessible and empowering for disabled students.
 By examining AI’s complex classroom implications, your coverage can drive thoughtful dialogue and ensure no student is left behind.

-BONUS TOPIC: Discrimination & Criminalization of Parents With Disabilities
+BONUS Topic: Discrimination & Criminalization of Parents With Disabilities

 As journalists ramp up Mother’s Day and Father’s Day content, one perspective is often missing—the experiences of disabled parents.
 This glaring oversight perpetuates harmful biases that parents with disabilities face, leading to widespread discrimination and even family separations.